Drift Detection

 - CI/CD Integration - Automated drift checking

-- interview - Running drift detection
+- check - Running drift detection